Open-EO/openeo-python-client/openeo/extra/pytest/README.md

 ## `auto_list_job_ids`

-Plugin to automatically list job ids that are created during a test in the test report (e.g. terminal output, HTML report, JUnit XML report).
+Plugin to automatically list created jobs (and synchronous processing) from during the test (regardless of current/final state) in the test report (e.g. terminal output, ...).

 Usage instructions: